Up the Junction (song): Background and songwriting

 Chris Difford wrote the lyrics in New Orleans while Squeeze were on tour.
 Difford passed it to Glenn Tilbrook, who then wrote the music.
-The song is known for its use of half-rhymes, such as "ready" and "telly" or "kitchen" and "missing".
 The title is not sung until the final line.
 Difford has been quoted as saying he took the lead from Roxy Music's "Virginia Plain", in which the title also appeared only at the end.
 Glenn Tilbrook has said the music was partly inspired by the Bob Dylan song "Positively 4th Street", and the lack of a chorus or lyrical repetitionunusual in a mainstream pop hitwas due to Tilbrook feeling a repeated section would upset the flow of Difford's narrative lyrics.

 The phrase 'up the junction' is London slang for being in deep trouble, as in the American 'Up the creek without a paddle'.
 It is also, like other lines in the song, a reference to the (at the time) working-class area of Clapham Junction in Battersea in London.
-Clapham Commonthe "windy common" of the first verseis a popular courting spot.